Mind–body problem: Occasionalism

 The viewpoint of Occasionalism is another offshoot of psychophysical parallelism, however, the major difference is that the mind and body have some indirect interaction.
 Occasionalism suggests that the mind and body are separate and distinct, but that they interact through divine intervention.
 Nicolas Malebranche was one of the main contributors to this idea, using it as a way to address his disagreements with Descartes' view of the mind–body problem.
 In Malebranche's occasionalism, he viewed thoughts as a wish for the body to move, which was then fulfilled by God causing the body to act.

+A distinction between first- and third-person perspectives

+Conceptually separating the first-person perspective from third-person understandings of phenomena in the world provides insight into distinguishing the mind from material phenomena (including the body, the brain, and other observable entities).
+From the first-person perspective, the mind can be conceptualized as a distinct and dynamic phenomenon consisting of constantly changing sensory encounters and mental processes involving the present moment, the past, and the future.
+In contrast, third-person scientific analysis relies on communication between individuals and the establishment of intersubjective agreement through shared observation and interpretation of material phenomena.
+While these two approaches to understanding reflect contrasting epistemological frameworks, insights derived from the first-person perspective foster self-knowledge and wisdom, whereas those arising from the third-person perspective illuminate the workings of the world.

 Historical background

 The problem was popularized by René Descartes in the 17th century, which resulted in Cartesian dualism, also by pre-Aristotelian philosophers, in Avicennian philosophy, and in earlier Asian traditions.